sHedC/homeassistant-mastertherm/README.md

 #### Main Circuit
 These are the main entities for the heat pump, currently we understand the following.

-Entity | Description
+Entity | Type | Description
 -- | --
-hp_power_state | Switch to turn on and off the Heat Pump hp_function | Select The function is heating/ cooling or auto season | Sensor showing the Season, Winter or Summer or Auto Winter and Auto Summer
+hp_power_state | Switch | Turn on and off the Heat Pump hp_function | Select | The function is heating/ cooling or auto season | Sensor | Shows the Season, Winter or Summer or Auto Winter and Auto Summer operating_mode | Sensor | The current Operating Mode which shows 5 states: heating/ cooling/ pool/ hot water and defrost protection cooling_mode | Binary Sensor | Whether the pump is in cooling mode or not (if not its heating) compressor_running | Binary Sensor | Main compressor running compressor2_running | Binary Sensor | Compressor 2 if installed circulation_pump_running | Binary Sensor | Circulating water to where it is being requested, this is always true if any circuit is requesting heating or cooling fan_running | Binary Sensor | Internal Fan is running defrost_mode | Binary Sensor | If the heat pump is in defrost mode aux_heater_1 | Binary Sensor | If installed indicates if the auxillary heater is on aux_heater_2 | Binary Sensor | If installed indicates if the second auxillary heater is on outside_temp | Sensor | The outside temperature requested_temp | Sensor | This is the temperature that the heat pump is requesting, it is calcuated by an unknown algorithm and can go higher than expected.
+An example here is when heating is initially requested it goes higher than needed then reduces as room temperature is reached. dewp_control | Binary Sensor | If Dew Point Control is active hdo_on | Binary Sensor | Something to do with High Tarrif Rates, do not know about this indicator

 ## Contributions are welcome!
 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)